telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/data-source-string-fields-are-not-parsed-to-decimal.md

 # Data Source String Fields Are Not Parsed to Decimal

-As of **Q2 2015 SP1**, **RadHtmlChart** doesn't try to parse automatically string fields from the data source to a decimal format.
+As of **Q2 2015 SP1**, **RadHtmlChart** doesn't try to automatically parse string fields from the data source to a decimal format.
 This change may lead to the cases described below.

 * [XAxis and Legend Labels Are Not 'TryParsed' to Decimal](#xaxis-and-legend-labels-are-not-tryparsed-to-decimal)

 * [Incorrect Data Rendering When Data Source Field Types Are Not Defined](#incorrect-data-rendering-when-data-source-field-types-are-not-defined)

->important You should always define the type of the data source fields, so that the chart can properly process and render the data.
+>important You should always define the type of the data source fields so that the chart can properly process and render the data.

 ## XAxis and Legend Labels Are Not 'TryParsed' to Decimal